The Copycats - Star Trek TOS

 All these products are rare.

-The communicator was made from a soft finish haircell type of plastic, possibly ABS.
-Included machined aluminum parts such as moiré disc with “hypno” style moiré pattern, control plate, and midplate.
-Control knobs were plastic T jet hubs.
+The Communicator was sold in two versions.
+Made from a soft finish haircell type of plastic, possibly ABS.
+Included machined aluminum parts such as moiré bezel ring with “hypno” style pattern, control plate, and midplate.
+Control knobs were plastic T-jet hubs.
 Grid was hand formed thin perforated brass, and hand soldered to brass wire.
-They were sold 2 ways:

-Functional unit had incandescent light bulbs as indicator lights with which sat under colored cabochons.
-When grid was opened halfway, a continuous “bird chirp” style sound is started and the middle of the three indicator lights blinked in tandem with the chirp sound.
-Once the grid was further opened and stopped, middle light went off along with the chirping sound, and the lights on either side of the middle one were activated and stayed on steady until grid was closed.
+Version 1.
+Functional unit had incandescent light bulbs as indicator lights which sat under colored cabochons.
+When grid was opened halfway a continuous “bird chirp” style sound is started and the middle of the three indicator lights blinked in tandem with the chirping sound.
+Once the grid was further opened and stopped, middle light went off along with the chirping sound, and the lights on either side of the center were activated and stayed on steady until grid was closed.
 There were variations.
 Early units did not have washers under the cabochons.

 Communicator